 California was visited by white people for several centuries but only in the early 19th century, the bright orange poppy was described by scientists.

-In the early 19th century Russian empire organised several rather successful voyages around the world.
+In the early 19th century Russian Empire organized several rather successful voyages around the world.
 Thus the empire extended the political and economical contacts.
 During such voyages groups of scientists traditionally were taken aboard.
-Brig "Rurik" made its trip in 1815 – 1818.
-The botanist of the team was German Adelbert von Chamisso but enthomologist – Baltic German from the present day Estonia Friedrich von Eschscholtz.
+Brig “Rurik” made its trip in 1815 – 1818.
+The botanist of the team was German Adelbert von Chamisso but entomologist – Baltic German from the present-day Estonia Friedrich von Eschscholtz.
 Both became close friends during the expedition.
 When Chamisso described the beautiful orange Californian flower, he named the plant after his friend – Eschscholzia californica Cham.
-Letter "t" from the family of Eschscholtz somehow was lost.
+Letter “t” from the family of Eschscholtz somehow was lost.

 Great naturalist John Muir wrote in his memoirs: “Go where I would, east or west, north or south, I still plashed and rippled in flower-gems”.
 In 1868 he was privileged to see something that we won’t see anymore: the endless, 400 miles long and 30 miles wide “sea” of spring flowers of Central Valley in California.
 Most of this unique grandeur is gone now, meadows have been replaced by pastures, roads, and buildings.

-California poppy meadows belong to most impressive wildflower displays of the world.
+California poppy meadows belong to the most impressive wildflower displays of the world.
 Their unusually clear and brilliant color seems to come from another, better reality.
 This flower has created a passion that is rare elsewhere in the world.
-Many Californians are obsessed with "wildflower hunting" – search of beautiful meadows, photographing and just pure enjoyment of beauty.
+Many Californians are obsessed with “wildflower hunting” – search of beautiful meadows, photographing, and just pure enjoyment of beauty.
 There are quite many species of wildflowers and many people here enjoy learning to distinguish them.
 This is a really nice retreat from the stressed rhythm of city life.

 Conservation of meadows

-Law prohibits to pick or uproot a California poppy in wild.
+Law prohibits picking or uprooting a California poppy in wild.
 But sometimes really nice poppy meadow without hiking trails might soon get a dense net of trails.
-If one car stops at the roadside and people walk out in the meadow, soon there stop ten more cars and people disperse in meadow.
+If one car stops at the roadside and people walk out in the meadow, soon there stop ten more cars and people disperse in the meadow.